 - Conducted emergency replacement of lightbulbs in FAA beacon.

-- Conducted complete access consulation to make recommendations about future maintenance of the beacon, including recommendations regarding access alternatives and installation of an updated, efficient luminaire.
+- Conducted complete access consultation to make recommendations about future maintenance of the beacon, including recommendations regarding access alternatives and installation of an updated, efficient luminaire.

 - Performed hands-on investigation of steel decks and concrete columns.